 Integrating Social Practices in Energy Models | October 9th, 2019 | DG RTD, Brussels |

-The focus group 'Integrating Social Practices in Energy Models ' forms part of the 2019 conference of the Energy Modelling Platform for Europe (EMP-E 2019): 'Modelling the implementation of A Clean Planet For All Strategy', and will take place on Wednesday, 09 October 2019, in Brussels.
+The focus group 'Integrating Social Practices in Energy Models ' formed part of the 2019 conference of the Energy Modelling Platform for Europe (EMP-E 2019): 'Modelling the implementation of A Clean Planet For All Strategy', and took place on Wednesday, 09 October 2019, in Brussels.

 - Identification of common challenges and problems when addressing agency and social dynamics in energy models.